AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 1.1 Select an AMI
 ------------------------------------------------------------------------------------

 Select the right AMI that meets your use case and subscription preference.
-This will take you to the AWS Marketplace to complete the next steps.
+This will take you to the AWS Marketplace to complete step 1.2 only.
 (Open a new tab on the selected AMI so you can follow along with this guide.)

  - **Metered AMI** `Aviatrix Secure Networking Platform PAYG - Metered AMI <https://aws.amazon.com/marketplace/pp/B079T2HGWG?qid=1521304828225&sr=0-7&ref_=srh_res_product_title>`_ includes a free 30 day trial and offers a pay as you go cloud consumption model for all use cases: